-Once you do this, a section divider will be inserted and the Table of Contents slide will be updated.
-At step three you also have the possibility to insert the section as unnumbered section and/or as an appendix.
+Once done, a section divider will be inserted, and the Table of Contents slide will be updated.
+The pop-up also offers the possibility to insert an unnumbered section and/or an appendix.
 Depending on your template, creating the section as an appendix might remove the section name from the contents page.

-Subsections can be added in addition to sections to help structuring the presentation.
-Depending on your template:
+Subsections can be added in addition to sections to help structure the presentation.
+Depending on your template, subsections can:

-- Subsections use a divider slide and are handled exactly the same way as sections.
+- Use a divider slide and behave the same way as the sections.

-- Subsections do not have a divider slide may impact the content of the automatic subsection trackers on the slides (see paragraph below about automatic trackers / reminder shapes).
+- Exist in your presentation without a divider slide.
+They will impact the automatic subsection trackers on the slides (see paragraph below about automatic trackers/reminder shapes).